rixong/shortster-api/README.md

 ### Github Repository:
 https://github.com/rixong/shortster-api

+You will also need to install and run [Shorster SPA](https://github.com/rixong/shortster-spa) on the same machine.

 ## Installation:
 Clone the folder locally from GitHub, install dependencies and start server in Development mode
 ```